 Most importantly, despite the building’s age, the apartment itself was obviously recently refurbished and extremely clean.
 The shower was also massive for Parisian standards, which I also appreciate.

-At night, the island turns into what, I assume, is the darkest and quietest part in all of Paris, which we didn’t love.
-We always felt perfectly safe, but I prefer some white noise when I sleep — it’s been a major struggle while living out in a farmhouse in the middle of nowhere, actually.
-Plenty of other people would see this as a huge benefit, though, so for that reason, I can see how this would be ideal for people who aren’t used to city noises while they slumber or don’t want to battle drunkies on their way back to their hotel after a late night out.
+At night, the island turns into what, I assume, is the darkest and quietest part in all of Paris.
+This, we didn’t love.
+We always felt perfectly safe, but I prefer some white noise when I sleep.
+It’s been a major struggle while living out in a farmhouse in the middle of nowhere, actually.
+Plenty of other people would see this as a huge benefit, though.
+So, for that reason, I can see how it would be ideal for people who aren’t used to city noises while they slumber, or don’t want to battle drunkies on their way back to their hotel after a late night out.

 Where to eat & drink // On our first night, we didn’t get very far before we decided to stop at the Cafe St. Regis.
 I had actually been here once before with Edna and knew it was delish, so now that I’ve made my return, I can officially recommend.
 Get the burger!

-On night two, we planned to walk off the island for dinner, but then we strolled past Mon Vieil Ami right across from our apartment, and we were immediately sold.
+On night two, we planned to walk off the island for dinner, but then we strolled past Mon Vieil Ami (now permanently closed!) right across from our apartment, and we were immediately sold.

 It was cozy and adorable, and packed!
 I’m actually surprised they were able to seat us without a reservation, but they squeezed us in without a problem.
 Most importantly, our meals were both amazing.
 I also wish we had had room for dessert, but we were pretty much about to burst by the time it was over.

 Lastly, and most importantly, is the ice cream from the local glacier, Berthillon.
 It’s pretty much the first thing people mention when you say Île Saint-Louis, and it doesn’t disappoint.
 Especially if you go for breakfast!